Category: Social and Political Struggles

 Sheeler, Rivera, and the art of industry

-Charles Sheeler and Diego Rivera immortalized Henry Ford’s revolutionary River Rouge Plant.
-Do their paintings exalt the efficiency of machines?
+Charles Sheeler and Diego Rivera both celebrated Henry Ford’s groundbreaking River Rouge Plant.
+Does their work exalt machine efficiency?
 Or warn us about living in a tech-driven society?

 -